-Davison’s Camp consists of nine tented chalets, each with a concrete veranda decked out with a couple of metal chairs and a table, and overlooking the waterhole.
+Each of Davison’s nine tented chalets has a concrete veranda decked out with a couple of metal chairs and a table, and overlooking the waterhole.
 The tents themselves were in the process of being upgraded on our visit and although the new tents are of a very similar style and design it is clear they are an improvement.
-Inside, the chalets are fairly basic but clean and comfortable, with twin beds or a double, ceiling fans and concrete block floors covered by two or three rugs.
-A canvas roof provides protection from the elements while extremely wide and broad mesh windows give high and wide vistas of the pan.
+Inside, the chalets are fairly basic but clean and comfortable, with twin beds or a double, ceiling fans and concrete block floors topped with rugs.
+A canvas roof provides protection from the elements while broad mesh windows give high and wide vistas of the waterhole in front of camp.

-One of the chalets at Davison's is a family chalet, similar to the normal double chalet, but with a second en-suite twin bedroom.
+One of the chalets at Davison's is suitable for a family, combining a normal double chalet with a second en-suite twin bedroom.
 From a family perspective, it's also worth noting that the camp is often willing to provide an extra mattress on the floor of a twin or double room to allow three people per tent.

-Davison's is a small camp which is functional and well maintained but not as luxurious as other camps in the region.
-Nevertheless it has some interesting features and is in a good location for wildlife and offers great value for money.
+Davison's is a small, well-maintained camp which is functional but not as luxurious as other camps in the region.
+Nevertheless it is in a good location for wildlife and offers great value for money.